cselab/pypi4u/README.md

 	return time*theta[2]*math.cos(theta[0]*time) + theta[1]*math.sin(time)
 ```

 Both the CMA-ES and the TMCMC implementation call this python function saved in the main directory.
-The name of the python function must correspond to that assigned to the variable *model file* in the `the model.par` parameter file.
+The name of the python function must correspond to the name assigned to the variable *model file* inside the `the model.par` parameter file.

 ### CMA-ES Implementation
 To be able to implement the CMA-ES algorithm the CMA parameters must still be defined.